Accommodations and Accessibility at University of the Cumberlands

 An impairment or diagnosis, in and of itself, does not necessarily constitute a disability: it must “substantially limit” these activities.
 Disabilities do not necessarily impair the individual’s performance, but may require the individual to seek alternate methods of carrying out a given task.

-Although students with temporary illness or injury are not considered disabled by the law, they are nonetheless often in need of services or accommodations similar to those provided to students with permanent disabilities in order to maintain their academic program with minimal interruption.
-These students are encouraged to consult with the Disabilities Coordinator as soon as possible.
-Students requesting services must be prepared to present current clinical documentation before accommodations can be considered.
+Although students with temporary illness or injury are not considered disabled by the law, they often need services or accommodations similar to those provided to students with permanent disabilities in order to maintain their academic program with minimal interruption.
+Students with extenuating medical circumstances are encouraged to consult with the Director of Student Accommodations as soon as possible.
+Students requesting services must present current clinical documentation before accommodations can be considered.

-The Disabilities Coordinator helps coordinate and customize a number of resources to accommodate a wide range of disabilities.
+The Director of Student Accommodations helps coordinate a number of other services and resources as needed to support students with disabilities.
 Resources can include:

 - Coordination with academic and administrative departments